Pratyusha05-DA/Walmart-Analysis-SQL-EXCEL/README.md

 ## Conclusion
 This project presents Walmart with data-driven insights to enhance sales, customer engagement, and operational strategies across branches.
 Leveraging SQL and Excel, it demonstrates an effective approach to optimizing sales and supporting strategic decision-making in a competitive retail environment.

----

-This format provides a sharp and professional summary, ideal for conveying your project’s impact and your technical capabilities in an interview.
-Let me know if further refinement is needed!